 Grammarly is used by many worldwide due to its ability to detect slight grammatical mistakes.
 It will alert the editor when they forget to add punctuation marks where they’re required.

 Aside from the plagiarism checker tool feature, Grammarly is incorporated into the vocabulary enhancement tool feature that helps edit and improve your content.
 As a writing enhancement platform, Grammarly proofreading and detects plagiarism.
 It has more than 250 set grammar rules in its resources functions.

 Grammarly editing software offers users several plans.
 It has a free plan and premium plans.
 For the open plan, users can install an add-on extension to their browser and use it to detect minor errors.

-The extension works well to edit social media texts before sending, highlighting sentences and spelling mistakes (spelling checks) in articles that you create any other form of grammar mistakes when writing something using the browser.
+The extension works well to edit social media texts before sending, highlighting complex sentences and spelling mistakes (spelling checks) in articles that you create any other form of grammar mistakes (grammar and punctuation checker) when writing something using the browser.
 The extension scans the piece of content and flags down errors, highlighting them for you making the editing expeditious and less tedious.